mateoqac/Universitate/universitate/README.md

 __Universitate__ uses a number of open source projects to work properly:

-* [React] - A javascript library for building user interfaces!
 * [Twitter Bootstrap] - Great UI boilerplate for modern web apps.
 * [Ruby] - A dynamic open source programming language.
 * [RoR] - Framework to build a modern web application.